 Obtaining financial aid can be a complex process.
 Laws are frequently amended and eligibility requirements, policy, and disbursement of governmental funds change each year.
-As the costs of obtaining postsecondary education rise, keeping informed about changes in the financial aid system becomes imperative.
+As the costs of obtaining postsecondary education Trise, keeping informed about changes in the financial aid system becomes imperative.
 This fact sheet provides an overview of the financial aid system.
-It also discusses the roles and responsibilities of those who play a significant part in the process of providing aid to students with disabilities.
+It also discusses the roles and significant part in the process of providing aid to students with disabilities.
 The fact sheet also addresses the financial aid application procedure, and suggests timelines and resources for those individuals seeking financial aid.
-While most of the information in this fact sheet will not change from year to year, specific rules, award amounts, eligibility criteria, or special programs change frequently.
-Be sure to check specific details each year during which you apply for aid.
+As a result of changes made in the Higher Education Act, which is the authorizing legislation for the Title IV federal financial aid programs, significant changes affecting the programs and the application and delivery processes will occur for the 1993-94 award year.
+The information in this fact sheet was based upon the best available information at the time of publication in the early fall of 1992.
 The HEATH staff have prepared this fact sheet as a resource for students, parents, and all professionals who assist students with disabilities to secure financial assistance for postsecondary education.